 Real world mathematical models and decision making for percentages, managing money, statistical literacy, variation, linear and exponential growth and decay, proportion, and voting methods.
+[Note: Online sections require that exams be taken at an approved proctoring site.]

-Prerequisite(s): CPE 0100 or ENG 0800 (with a grade of C or higher) and CPE 0650, CPE 0700, MTH 0650, or MTH 0750 (with a grade of C or higher)
+Prerequisite(s): ENG 0800 (with a grade of C or higher) and MTH 0650 or MTH 0750 (with a grade of C or